The Québec maritime Blog

 Another slice of history is told at the Pointe-au-Père Maritime Historic Site in Rimouski (Bas-Saint-Laurent).
 Thanks to the many artefacts recovered during dives and exhibited at the Empress of Ireland Museum, you can relive the fate of an ocean liner that sank in the waters of the St. Lawrence within 14 minutes on the night of May 29, 1914.
 This tragic event, which killed 1012 people, is Canada’s worst maritime disaster and is reminiscent of the sinking of the Titanic two years earlier.
 Just a stone’s throw from the museum, you can board the Onondaga submarine for an audio tour.
-Immerse yourself in the daily lives of the 70 crew members and learn about the workings of this powerful ship that served in the Royal Canadian Navy from 1967 to 2000.
+Immerse yourself in the daily lives of the 70 crew members and learn about the workings of this massive boat that served in the Royal Canadian Navy from 1967 to 2000.

 The St. Lawrence as a habitat